pluveto/Mathink/README.md

 ## Usage

 Download `extensions.zip` from `Release`.
-Unzip files to extensions folder for Inkscape, for me it is  `C:\Program Files\Inkscape\share\extensions`.
+Unzip files to extensions folder for Inkscape, for me it is  `C:\Program Files\Inkscape\share\inkscape\extensions`.
 After doing so, `mathink.ink` will be in the same directory level of other `inx` files.
 Relaunch Inkscape.

 On Inkscape started, click menu item `Extra->Mathink...`